drainpip/shaneis.me-v2/content/blog/what-dad-does-now/index.md

 I have two teams with direct reports that work outside the normal squad on two separate projects.
 There's a lot of coordination that needs to take place, as well as simply learning what people have been up to and what challenges they're facing.
 I'm constantly thinking about my people and where they are in their careers, their current projects, their personal lives, and all the myriad other factors that go into human relationships.

 To keep up with this on an individual level, I've found that the 1:1 weekly meeting with each person is one of the most important things I can do.
 My team quickly learns that this is the case when I consistently tell them that my time is their time.
 Take as much of it as you need.
 It's my job to be interrupted with sticky situations around the edges where logic starts to break down.
 By consistently showing my people how important their time is to me I unlock a level of trust that I hope allows us to accomplish anything, including the difficult stuff.
+This seems to be the best way of understanding my team's needs and motivations.
+So far, it's been the secret sauce to moving the needle in ways that haven't been done for their careers to date.

 This does mean I'm in a lot of meetings, especially 1:1's.
 There are days that I'm amped for it, others not so much.
 I'm regularly much more exhausted at the end of each day than when I was writing code.
 The grind is real here, and it's important to acknowledge.
 Pushing through the grind to make those human connections is something I'm getting better at with time and experience.